JorgWoehl/Vectors/README.md

 ![example2a](./assets/example2a.png)

-This vector is drawn based on the axis limits that are in place before **vector** is called, which are then adjusted by MATLAB in order to accommodate the new vector.
-Because this also affects the vector's appearance, **vector** issues a warning and suggests to call **vectorupdate** to correct this issue.
+The vector is drawn based on the axis limits that are in effect before **vector** is called.
+MATLAB automatically adjusts the limits in order to accommodate the new vector, which in turn affects the vector's appearance.
+Call **vectorupdate** to correct this problem, as recommended by the warning issued by **vector**.

 ```matlab
 % axis limits have changed -> vectorupdate; let's also change the color to red